Florida's Clayton delivers again to outduel Auburn's Broome in Final Four matchup of All-Americans

-SAN ANTONIO (AP) — Two All-Americans, one chance to get their team a chance to win a national championship.
+SAN ANTONIO (AP) — Two All-Americans, one chance to give their their team a chance to win a national championship.

-And more magic from Florida's Walter Clayton Jr. will carry the Gators to their title shot.
+Florida's NCAA Tournament continues thanks to more magic from guard Walter Clayton Jr. in the Gators' 79-73 victory Saturday night at the Final four.
+For Auburn and forward Johni Broome, their season ended in tears and frustration wrapped up in missed shots, missed dunks and a sleeve covering a sore right elbow

-Clayton scored 34 points to outduel Auburn's Johni Broome as the Gators beat the Tigers 79-73 on Saturday night at the Final Four.
+And some quiet words for Broome from the greatest player in Auburn history, Charles Barkley, as he left the court.

 “The guys trust me to take those shots and sometimes they fall,” Clayton said.